Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2015-02-11-abstracting-the-frontend-in-a-shared-nothing-architecture-driven-by-functional-teams.md

 But I realized very quickly that - from a frontend view - having five entirely separated functional teams work on things like integrating tracking solutions, affiliates or any other third-party content wasn't very efficient.
 Five independent frontend devs had to individually learn tracking APIs, implement tracking snippets, manage things like accounts within their own application's context.
 You should get the point.
 Sounded like the same job done multiple times by multiple people.

+## Wait, what's the problem again?
+If you are not a frontend developer you might wonder why we not simply embed tracking- and retargeting-pixels into the markup, just as the vendors tell us.
+Let me explain.
+Directly embedding third-party code may introduce two major problems: performance issues and script errors.
+You might know that all script tags in the markup are synchronously loaded and blocking the pageload by default.
+Although most vendors switched to asynchronously loaded tags (using the [`async` attribute](http://caniuse.com/#feat=script-async)), synchronous loading can cause enormous performance penalties if you're not aware of the problem.
+Additionally there is always a risk that broken third party scripts cause Javascript errors, which - in the worst case - break and halt your entire script logic.

+Besides the common performance issues and risk of errors, directly embedding third parties is also horribly inefficient and unscalable.
+Agreed - for one single developer, placing one global pixel in the head of the outmost template in his blog, such approach might be sufficient.
+But as soon as you start scaling, things become more and more unmaintainable.
+Imagine you split the application frontend among five or more teams and try to include 10 to 20 pixels.
+Each team needs to have a story (or at least some sort of task or ticket if you're not into SCRUM) for adding, editing or removing, every single pixel.
+Add project management costs on top and it quickly becomes really expensive.

+Even worse - having no dedicated owner for the integration of third parties means there is nobody to ensure that the technical integration is done correctly or in any way consistent among the teams.
+Not to mention that, in the worst case, you need a complete application deployment (involving all verticals) to update or change a single pixel.
+I hope this illustrates the problem.

 ## The "data layer approach"
 Working with tag management systems before, I got used to what I'd call the "data layer approach" pretty well.
 To put it simple: the website renders some kind of interesting business information (e.g. product attributes or basket contents) into its page body.
 Often this is done using some Javascript API.
-The tagmanager then takes this data and hands it over to third-party tools like analytics, affiliates or alike.
+The tagmanager software then takes this data and hands it over to third-party tools like analytics, affiliates or alike.
 A very simple example, illustrating the concept:

 {% highlight javascript %}
 // common example of a "data layer"